J-Bicheno/Arms-Import-Export-Analysis/README.md

 ## Dataset Description

-**Source:** [SIPRI Arms Transfers Database](https://www.sipri.org/databases/armstransfers)
+**Source:** [SIPRI Arms Transfers Database](https://www.sipri.org/databases/armstransfers) The data is from the Stockholm International Peace Research Institute (SIPRI) Arms Transfers Database (https://doi.org/10.55163/SAFC1241).
+The data remains the sole intellectual property of SIPRI and cannot be used for any commercial purposes without licensed authorization from SIPRI.
+For further information please see the SIPRI website: https://www.sipri.org/about/terms-and-conditions.

 The SIPRI Trade Register dataset was chosen for its:
 - **Manageable size:** Medium-sized, enabling deep analysis without memory issues.